ramandeepSingh122/Global-AI-Job-Market-Analysis-2024-2025/README.md

 6. Added clarity: min_experience_req in years, remote_ratio as %,
 7. Added work_type column (Remote / Hybrid / On-site),
-   the cleaned file was stored as [cleanedExcelproject1.xlsx](cleanedExcelproject1.xlsx) Tools Used: Microsoft Excel for cleaning, formatting, and validation.
+   the cleaned file was stored as [cleanedExcelproject1.xlsx](cleanedExcelproject1.xlsx)

 **Analysing Data**
 Queries executed in MySQL to analyse data and determine underlying patters , trends to formulate meaningful insights